Rohitrsr1408/Shodh-Contest-Platform/README.md

 1. Open the application in your browser
 2. Enter a username and contest ID (use "1" for the sample contest)
 3. Click "Join Contest"
-4. Select a problem from the tabs
+4. Select a problem from the tabs to view its description and difficulty
+5. Choose your preferred language (Java or C++) from the dropdown
-5. Write your solution in the code editor
+6. Write your solution in the code editor (templates provided for each language)
-6. Click "Submit Solution"
+7. Click "Submit Solution"
-7. Watch the submission status update in real-time
+8. Watch your submission status update in real-time with visual status icons
+9. View your per-user submission history with sequential numbering
-8. Check the leaderboard to see your ranking
+10. Check the live leaderboard to see your ranking with medal emojis for top 3

 ## Development Notes